Homeschool 101: 10 Things you need to know before homeschooling your kids

 For those who are trying it out though, homeschooling may seem daunting, even scary, at first.
 That’s why attending homeschooling seminars and conferences, and reading up about homeschooling can be a huge help to newbie or just-curious-about-homeschooling parents.

-Here are 10 things that you need to know before you get started:
+Here are 10 things that you need to know before you get started in homeschool in Philippines:

 If you’re thinking about homeschooling, one of the most important things that you need to know is this — if you don’t have your own set of reasons for taking on your child’s education, you need to think on it, stat!